 We assumed that should tumor recurrence occur in either cohort, patients underwent full oncological restaging and salvage surgery where appropriate.
 Patients in whom salvage surgery was not possible underwent palliative surgery and chemotherapy.
 Patients with distant metastasis underwent palliative chemotherapy and a proportion of patients, reflecting actual clinical practice, underwent liver resection.23 It was assumed that patients received the maximum dose of radiotherapy and so our model did not account for further costs associated with palliative radiotherapy.
 As less than 1% of patients with colorectal metastasis in the lung undergo resection we did not account for this in our model (Figures 1-3).24

-To investigate whether the results of our analysis were sensitive to patient age and comorbidities analysis was performed for a 60-year-old male (fm60) and 80-year-old male cohort with mild comorbidities (fm80) (Charlson Score<3), and an 80-year-old male cohort with significant comorbidities (cm80) (Charlson Score≥3).
+To investigate whether the results of our analysis were sensitive to patient age and comorbidities, an analysis was performed for a 60-year-old male (fm60) and 80-year-old male cohort with mild comorbidities (fm80) (Charlson Score<3), and an 80-year-old male cohort with significant comorbidities (cm80) (Charlson Score≥3).
 The Charlson Comorbidity Index is an established tool to predict mortality for a patient who may have a range of comorbid conditions.25

 Model Parameters